Benthic zone: Benthos

-Benthos are the organisms that live in the benthic zone, and are different from those elsewhere in the water column; even within the benthic zone variations in such factors as light penetration, temperature and salinity give rise to distinct differences, delineated vertically, in the groups of organisms supported.
+Benthos are the organisms that live in the benthic zone, and are different from those elsewhere in the water column; even within the benthic zone variations in such factors as substrate, light penetration, temperature and salinity give rise to distinct differences, delineated vertically, in the groups of organisms supported.
 Many organisms adapted to deep-water pressure cannot survive in the upper parts of the water column: the pressure difference can be very significant (approximately one atmosphere for each 10 meters of water depth).
-Many have adapted to live on the substrate (bottom).
+Many have adapted to live on the substrate (bottom) or within the upper layers of the bottom.
 In their habitats they can be considered as dominant creatures, but they are often a source of prey for Carcharhinidae such as the lemon shark.

 Because light does not penetrate very deep into ocean-water, the energy source for the benthic ecosystem is often marine snow.
 Marine snow is organic matter from higher up in the water column that drifts down to the depths.
 This dead and decaying matter sustains the benthic food chain; most organisms in the benthic zone are scavengers or detritivores.
 Some microorganisms use chemosynthesis to produce biomass.

 Benthic organisms can be divided into two categories based on whether they make their home on the ocean floor or a few centimeters into the ocean floor.
 Those living on the surface of the ocean floor are known as epifauna.
 Those who live burrowed into the ocean floor are known as infauna.
 Extremophiles, including piezophiles, which thrive in high pressures, may also live there.
-An example of benthos organism is Chorismus antarcticus.